-- 7. RIGHTS TO REPORT.
-The rights to any report, evaluation and/or other material developed by the Contractor pursuant to this Agreement shall belong to the District. - 8.
+- 6. RIGHTS TO REPORT.
+The rights to any report, evaluation and/or other material developed by the Contractor pursuant to this Agreement will belong to the District. - 7.
 CONFLICT OF INTEREST.
 Contractor understands all federal and state laws as well as all provisions of LAUSD's Contractor Code of Conduct, attached hereto as Exhibit C and made apart hereof, pertaining to conflict of interest.
-Contractor certifies on behalf of any Representatives as that term is defined in the Contractor Code of Conduct, that there is no existing financial interest, whether direct or indirect, which would conflict in any manner or degree with the performance of services required under this Agreement and that none will be acquired.
-Further, Contractor certifies that no persons having any such interests shall be subcontracted in connection with this Agreement, or employed by the Contractor.
+Contractor will comply with the District's Contractor Code of Conduct and hereby certifies on behalf of any Representatives, as that term is defined in the Contractor Code of Conduct, that there is no existing financial interest, whether direct or indirect, which would conflict in any manner or degree with the performance of services required under this Agreement and that none will be acquired.
+Further, Contractor certifies that no persons having any such interests will be subcontracted in connection with this Agreement, or employed by the Contractor.